 - learning to taking better daily care of your mental health.
 Read our page on top tips for good mental health to find out more.

 - using services that help to prevent mild to moderate mental illnesses becoming worse.
-Find out what's on for people with mental health issues.

 Wellbeing Options supports people in Bath and North East Somerset to live full and independent lives.
 Here you will find information about local care providers, services and activities, along with links to other useful websites and resources